dylan-lang/dylan-tool/documentation/source/index.rst

     Workspace created: ~/dylan/workspaces/hello/workspace.json
     $ cd hello

-The workspace directory (in this case "hello") contains files that aren't under source control, such as the ``_build`` and ``registry`` directories.
+The workspace directory (in this case "hello") will contain files that aren't under source control, such as the ``_build`` and ``registry`` directories, as well as packages that are under active development.

-Now generate a new executable library called "hello-world", with no dependencies::
+Now generate a new application library called "hello-world", with no dependencies::

-    $ dylan new library --executable hello-world
+    $ dylan new application hello-world

 If you're new to Dylan, take a look at the generated files in the "hello-world" subdirectory.
 In particular, ``hello-world/dylan-package.json`` describes a